sahilmalhotra0510/io/active.md

 Hi, thanks for registering with our ModelEarth team!

-We're meeting tonight (Sunday) at 10PM EDT, and again on Thursday at Noon EDT.
+We're meeting tonight (Sunday) at 10 PM EDT, and again on Thursday at Noon EDT.
 (We also do focused meetups Mondays and Tuesdays in the afternoon.)

 Let me know which of the following areas you're interested in: